 When a valid neutron count is measured, an internal digital counter is incremented (up to > 4 billion counts).
-The query command causes the device to print the number of neutron counts and the associated elapsed time interval to its output.
-The elapsed time is not zeroed.
-To query and zero the counts use the counts command.
-The digital counter may be zeroed or not after a query command.
+The counts command causes the device to output the number of neutron counts and the associated elapsed time interval to its output.
+The accumulated counts and accumulated elapsed time is zeroed.
+To query command outputs the number of accumulated neutron counts and accumulated elapsed time associated elapsed time associated elapsed time is zeroed.
+To query command outputs the number of accumulated neutron counts and accumulated elapsed time without zeroing the counts and elapsed time.
 The resolution of the timer associated with this feature is 1 second.
 This is not intended as a high temporal resolution digital counter.
-However, higher temporal resolution can be achieved with an external computer or control device.
-For example, the NPM may be controlled by a computer which queries the neutron counts and applies its own timer to the data.
-In this case, the timing resolution would be limited by the computer's internal timer and any delays in communications.
-As another example, Quaesta makes a data logger that will control NPM3200 devices and can query neutron counts with its own high resolution timer.
+However, higher temporal resolution can be achieved by utilizing the autonomous Datalogging feature of the NPM to periodically sample, internally record and/or output the NPM data with precise timing controlled by the NPM's internal high resolution timer.
+Additionally, an external computer or control device with its own high resolution timer can periodically query the NPM data utilizing an external computer or control device.
+As an example of such an external control device, Quaesta makes a DL2100 series data logger that will connect to certain Quaesta NPM devices, and can query and timestamp neutron counts with its own high resolution timer.